 - Toggle ON the Enable Reloader for this tab option at the top, and it will work.

 That will now automatically refresh the tab you were in.
-If you want another tab to auto-refresh, you have to open that tab, input the interval time, and toggle on the auto-refresh feature for that particular tab, as shown above.
+If you want another tab to auto-refresh, you have to open that tab, input the interval time, and toggle the auto-refresh feature for that particular tab, as shown above.

 That covers everything you need to know regarding enabling auto-refresh on the web browser.

-Although I use Google Chrome as my primary browser, I tested all the above browsers and their respective auto-refresh add-ons to compile this article.
-Based on my experience, I must admit that the extensions of my choice are pretty convenient, and they’re not scammy.
+Although I use Google Chrome as my primary browser, I tested all the above browsers and their auto-refresh add-ons.
+These auto-refresh extensions have helped me stay updated on sites like Etsy and Amazon.

 Also, please remember that you’ll have to configure the extension’s settings if you want a newly opened tab to reflect respective effects.
 In simpler words, the extensions will only work for the tab that they’ve been configured for.